A Simple Geometric Method for Cross-Lingual Linguistic Transformations with Pre-trained Autoencoders: Experiments

 \subsection{Results}

 To answer (\textbf{Q1}), we refer to the first three rows of Table \ref{table:Q1}.
 Our approach switches properties in roughly half of the cases (label accuracy).
 However, fewer cases occur in which both the property is transferred and content is preserved.
 The last three rows of Table \ref{table:Q1} display the metrics in the cross-lingual setting in which we notice similar results as in the previous setting (\textbf{Q2}).
 The results are encouraging, although we expect further improvements from more complex transformation approaches.
 Table \ref{table:baseline} shows, for \textbf{Tense}\textsubscript{ML}, a comparison of our CMAB approach against a baseline, that mirrors each $\mathbf{z}$ over the decision boundary i.e, $\lambda=1$.
 We find that the CMAB-approach outperforms that baseline for all metrics.
+Moreover, Table \ref{table:arm-distributions} shows the distribution of the predicted arms on the test sets in the monolingual and cross-lingual settings, indicating that choosing the optimal value for $\lambda$ is input-dependent.
+As an illustration, Table \ref{table:examples} lists a few examples, picked randomly from among those test items with successful label transformation and content preservation.